 Episode 2 - Staples

-Airs Thursday 19 October at 8pm on SBS
+Aired Thursday 19 October at 8pm on SBS.
+Watch on SBS On Demand here.

 This week, Maeve seeks out the deeply satisfying carbohydrates at the heart of many of the great dishes of the world.
 Indian chef, Ajoy Joshi shares his recipe for the textural delight that is gossamer, thin Indian dosa with spicy potato, sambhar and dhal.
 While down in Melbourne, she then visits pasta genius Alberto Fava who shows us how to transform durum wheat into silky sheets before shaping them into little ‘hats’ called cappellacci, before meeting Ethiopian bakers Karim Degal and his mother Meftuha Osmen who give Maeve a hands-on lesson in injera bread-making.